ropensci/phylogram/README.md

 ```
 and more detail on the individual functions can be found using the
 `?<function-name>` command.

+If you experience a problem using this package please
+either raise it as an issue on [GitHub](http://github.com/shaunpwilkinson/phylogram/issues)
+or post it on the [phylogram google group](http://groups.google.com/group/phylogram).

 ### Disclaimer
 The production of this package was made possible with funding from a Rutherford Foundation